 - Across the globe, the average delay is 45 ms: With GameLift, gamers can enjoy the best of both worlds: low latency games and the best value for their money.
 Using EC2 compute power, GameLift provides the most scalable, elastic, and global computing service, with 22 regions and 60 instance types.

-- Reduced costs by as much as 70% above current in-house solutions: As many as 200 people can play at the same time on the lowest latency server instance while using FlexMatch.
+- As much as a 70% reduction in costs over present in-house systems: FlexMatch’s low latency server instance supports up to 200 concurrent players.
 As a result of using GameLift, you can save as much as 70% compared to traditional on-premises installations.

 Amazon GameLift Features

 Protecting your game servers from DDoS attacks: A team of security professionals has developed GameLift to guard against common DDoS attacks on the network and transport layers.DDoS attacks can be mitigated without pulling your gamers offline by setting the service to automatically adjust server capacity.You have the opportunity to learn more about DDoS prevention for game servers.